lilgallon/EzAPI/EzProgressBar/README.md

 progress_window.close()
 ```

-## What does it looks like
+## What does it look like ?

 ![EzProgressBar_Preview](images/EzProgressBar_preview1.PNG)

-You can change the title or the description in the same time as the progression with :
+You can change the title or the description in the same time as the progression with:

 ```python
 progress_window.set_progress({progression},